RattlesHyper/TrafficerMC/README.md

 TrafficerMC v0.4

 # Scripting
 Scripting can allow the bot to do things automatically without any user input.
 It can also help if you are making multiple bots do the same things.
-To make a script, you would need to go into a text file editor, and apon finishing the script, you save it as a `.txt` file.
-You can name it anything.
-Scripts will run after the bot has spawned in.

 ## What a script would look like
 ```